Create an internal Iceberg table

 Work with internal tables

-Once created, an internal Iceberg table behaves like any other table in RisingWave.Writing data
+Once created, an internal Iceberg table behaves like any other table in RisingWave.Ingest data

-statements or by streaming data from a source using CREATE SINK ...
-INTO
+You can ingest data using standardINSERT statements or by streaming data from a source using CREATE SINK ...
+INTO.

 Time travel